-ltem Notes Usually available at Training, documentation - provide where human resources criterion 5.1 SFL or AFA office, relevant to staff licencing procedure 1 is to be applied (confirm with the MNRF Region or certification auditor): details of company and MNRF staff training and instructional procedures relating to the use of pesticides and silvicultural contractors where licensing/certification is required including list of staff involved, their qualifications e.g., licencing by the MECP; list of certified compliance inspectors, relevant licenced scalers, tree markers.
-Training, documentation - provide where human resources criterion 5.1 SFL or AFA office, health and safety, procedure 1 is to be applied (confirm with the MNRF Region professional and technical auditor): documentation of professional, technical or other training courses related to forest management activities and/or health and safety, seminars, list of staff attending, identification of qualifications, meetings attended by staff that deals with aspects of their management activities including those where staff have been instructors or speakers.
-Special Purpose Account including any subaccounts, invoices including maps, MNRF Region records records of payment of renewal charges, account balances.
+Item Notes Usually available at update of FRI is in FMP as required in supplementary For those not on documentation. the information management system: MU manager office (SFL, AFA, MNRF Region as applicable) Planning inventory past spatial information and/or maps and related MU manager office (or equivalent) information for past inventories.
+(SFL, AFA, MNRF Region as applicable) Policy or Mission provide where commitment procedures are to be SFL, AFA Statement applied; confirm with auditor.
+Information required for all information made available for preparation of the MU manager office preparation of the draft draft audit plan also needs to be made available at (SFL, AFA, MNRF audit plan the start of the field audit.
+Region as applicable) Resource inventory documentation of identification of values including MNRF District information - surveys methodology and results of all surveys conducted on the MU to identify values.
+Resource inventory trapline records, habitat supply assessment, game MNRF District information - other animal survey records, tourism and recreational use, etc. Training, documentation - provide where human resources audit criterion 5.1 SFL or AFA office, relevant to staff licencing procedure 1 is to be applied (confirm with the MNRF Region or certification auditor): details of company and MNRF staff training and instructional procedures relating to the use of pesticides and silvicultural contractors where licensing/certification is required including list of staff involved, their qualifications e.g., licencing by the MECP; list of certified compliance inspectors, relevant licenced scalers, tree markers.
+Training, documentation - provide where human resources audit criterion 5.1 SFL or AFA office, health and safety, procedure 1 is to be applied (confirm with the MNRF Region professional and technical auditor): documentation of professional, technical or other training courses related to forest management activities and/or health and safety, seminars, list of staff attending, identification of qualifications, meetings attended by staff that deals with aspects of

+Item Notes Usually available at their management activities including those where staff have been instructors or speakers.
+Special Purpose Account including any subaccounts, invoices including spatial MNRF Region records information and/or maps, records of payment of renewal charges, account balances.